badri119/UWinCare/README.md

 Hello!

-Please click on either UWinCare frontend or UWinCare backend and make sure you go through the README.md :)
+Please click on either UWinCare-Frontend or UWinCare-Backend and make sure you go through the README.md :)